cristiancastano852/Model-Severity-Accidents/README.md

 To work with the dataset for this project, you need to do the following:

-1. Open an instance of Google Colaboratory
+1. Make a copy of our colab: https://colab.research.google.com/drive/1Ja1c-4aSK42ocgbgPNyYo9TIc9gHmQrM#scrollTo=2R2-9OIVW_2j load the file "How Severity the Accidents is?.ipynb" into a new google colab
-2. Inside the workspace type the following: https://github.com/efsiul/Model-Severity-Accidents
+2. Run the lines in the colab
-3. Run the line
-4. The repository is ready to be used.
+3. The project is ready to be used.